India Tax Residency and US LLC: What the Treaty Covers

 Schedule TR: Tax Relief

-Schedule TR is where the founder claims credit for US taxes paid, under either:
+Schedule TR is where you claim credit for US taxes paid:

-- Section 91: Unilateral relief (if no treaty applies or the treaty does not cover the specific income)
+- Section 91: Unilateral relief when the treaty does not cover the specific income

-The credit is limited to the lower of: (a) Indian tax attributable to the foreign income, or (b) the actual foreign tax paid.
-Supporting documentation includes US tax returns, Form 1040-NR (if filed), and proof of US tax payment.
+The credit is the lower of: (a) Indian tax on the foreign income, or (b) actual foreign tax paid.
+You will need US tax returns, Form 1040-NR if filed, and proof of US tax payment.

 Filing Deadlines

-If the US LLC's income triggers transfer pricing reporting requirements (because of related-party transactions between the LLC and an Indian entity), the extended deadline applies.
+If your LLC's income triggers transfer pricing reporting (related-party transactions between the LLC and an Indian entity), you get the November 30 extended deadline.

 How This Intersects with Other Obligations

-US tax filing obligations: Even if the US does not tax the LLC's income, the founder may still have US filing obligations — Form 5472 (if the LLC has reportable transactions), Form 8858 (information return for foreign-owned US disregarded entities), and potentially Form 1040-NR.
-See the cross-border compliance checklist for a complete mapping.
+US filing obligations persist even without US tax.
+Form 5472 (if the LLC has reportable transactions), Form 8858 (information return for foreign-owned US disregarded entities), and potentially Form 1040-NR.
+The cross-border compliance checklist maps these out.

-Tax residency across jurisdictions: Founders who split time between India, the US, and other countries face overlapping residency rules.
-India's 182-day threshold, the US substantial presence test (183-day weighted formula), and other countries' rules can create situations where the founder is tax resident in multiple jurisdictions simultaneously.
-The tax residency determination guide covers the interaction between these rules.
+Overlapping residency rules.
+Founders splitting time between India, the US, and other countries face India's 182-day threshold, the US substantial presence test (183-day weighted formula), and whatever the third country uses.
+Tax residency in multiple jurisdictions simultaneously is not unusual.
+See the tax residency determination guide.

-Digital nomad complications: Founders who spend time in multiple countries — including India — during the year face compounding residency questions that make the India-US bilateral analysis even more complex when a third or fourth jurisdiction is involved.
+Third-country complications.
+Founders spending time in multiple countries face compounding residency questions that make the bilateral India-US analysis more complex with each additional jurisdiction.

 FAQ